GithubUserAccountAmazing/the-amari-project/README.md

 <br>After mining for faces for many hours—312 images with a <=0.40 sim-score to each other had been created.
 There was also approximately 3900 images that were 'almost' considered the same person

 While not particularly important-I felt the face being generated needed a name.
 The name Amari was chosen since it had several meanings such as eternal and immortal.
-Thus, the name of the project, the bash script, and the face had been born.<br><br>
+Thus, the name of the project, the bash script, and the face had been born.

-Finally, [`imageTransformer.py`](imageTransformer.py) was written to copy, rescale, and rename the images produced during the face mining step.
+Finally, [`imageTransformer.py`](imageTransformer.py) was written to copy, rescale, and rename the images produced during the face mining step.<br><br>

 ## Textual Inversion Testing and Training